 - Ease of communication – are the staff at the venue helpful and easy to deal with?

-As a singer you’re likely to want to play at your own event, but it’s sensible to also have other acts perform too.
+As a singer, you’re likely to want to play at your own event.
+However, it’s essential that you also have other acts perform too.
 There are a few reasons to have more than one act play; it increases your potential audience numbers and also it gives you a chance to widen your own fan base.